-Even if you are planning to use a graphical mail program, it is important that a traditional MTA/MDA is also installed and correctly set up on your Debian GNU/Linux system.
+Even if you are planning to use a graphical mail program, it would be useful, to have a traditional MTA/MDA installed and correctly set up on your Debian GNU/Linux system.
 Reason is that various utilities running on the system2 can send important notices by e-mail to inform the system administrator of (potential) problems or changes.

-For this reason the packages exim4 and mutt will be installed by default (provided you did not unselect the "standard" task during the installation). exim4 is a combination MTA/MDA that is relatively small but very flexible.
+For this you can install exim4 and mutt with apt install exim4 mutt. exim4 is a combination MTA/MDA that is relatively small but very flexible.
 By default it will be configured to only handle e-mail local to the system itself and e-mails addressed to the system administrator (root account) will be delivered to the regular user account created during the installation3.